rlingam/dotfiles/README.md

 install the dotfiles onto your home directory:

 `sudo stow -v -t ~/ dotfiles`

+for dependencies, comment out the install portion (see install script) of install script then

+`cd dotfiles/scripts/`

+`./install`

 ## Whats Included
 A lot of stuff,seriously, alot of stuff.
 Check out everything with a